How to Bet on Entertainment Odds

 Since “Democratic Party” has a -150 next to it, you know that they are the favorite to win the 2020 Presidential election, and that you would have to bet $150 to win $100.
 The underdog “Republican Party” has a +120 next to it, meaning you will win $120 if you bet $100.

 Still confused?
-We have a pretty extensive guide explaining more of the ins and outs of the different kinds of odds and how to read them over here.
+We have a pretty extensive guide explaining more of the ins and outs of the different kinds of odds and how to read them in our betting 101 section.

 Now, back to the betting.
 If you’re new to online betting, it might be helpful to separate entertainment betting into three different categories: moneyline bets, over/under bets, and prop bets.
 We’ll explain each one below, but be aware that they are all closely related and it’s not entirely accurate to say they are separate “categories,” yet separating them into categories will help you understand the types of bets commonly available.